-Hunter Trail to Picacho Peak is a 2.7 mile out and back trail located near Picacho, Arizona that offers scenic views and is rated as moderate.
+Hunter Trail to Picacho Peak is a 2.7 mile moderately trafficked out and back trail located near Picacho, Arizona that offers scenic views and is rated as difficult.
 The trail is primarily used for hiking and is best used from September until May.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Completed this hike with my husband and 8 year old daughter on 3.25.17.
 It was definitely a challenge but so worth it!
 The views from the top were amazing!

 Went a few weeks ago, Did this hike and picture taking expedition for a day trip and it was worth it.
 Plenty of parking, different trails for what ever your level is and great views.
 The wildflowers were also beautiful this time of year.

 awesome hike if u don't mind steep climb, pulling yourself up with cables and sheer drop offs! love it, done it 3 times-would do again.

 holy cow that was tough

 Tyler, Emily and I hiked up 1800 feet and 2 miles to get to the summit.
 We had to pull ourselves up using the anchored cables at several places.
 It was truly an amazing hike.
 The first mile will test your stamina, straight up the side of the mountain, but when you get to the back side the fun really starts to begin.
 See my video of our day on the mountain:

 Not sure why this is rated as moderate as it is short but challenging due to steep cable-assisted scrambles and long climbs.
 The hike was great but take a lot of water and some snacks for the top.
 Very busy trail when we went.
 I would not recommend this trail for young children, dogs, or people with knee problems or a severe fear of heights.
 The trail is pretty exposed most of the second half of the climb so I would suggest to use sunscreen or cover up.
 Bring gloves!